Home Modifications for Comfort and Confidence

 Start Early, While Everything Still Works Well

 Waiting until after a fall or injury often makes changes feel like a response to loss.
-But planning ahead feels like something else entirely.
+But planning ahead feels different.

 It feels proactive.
 It feels responsible.
 It says: